cabforum/servercert/docs/BR.md

 #### 3.2.2.8.
 CAA Records

-This section is effective as of 8 September 2017.

 As part of the issuance process, the CA MUST check for CAA records and follow the processing instructions found, for each dNSName in the subjectAltName extension of the certificate to be issued, as specififed in RFC 6844 as amended by Errata 5065 (Appendix A).
 If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.

 This stipulation does not prevent the CA from checking CAA records at any other time.

 When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
 Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
-CAs MUST respect the critical flag and not issue a certificate if they encounter an unrecognized property with this flag set.
+CAs MUST respect the critical flag and not issue a certificate if they encounter an unrecognized property tag with this flag set.
 CAs MAY treat a non-empty CAA Resource Record Set that does not contain any issue property tags (and also does not contain any issuewild property tags when performing CAA processing for a Wildcard Domain Name) as permission to issue, provided that no records in the CAA Resource Record Set otherwise prohibit issuance.

 RFC 6844 requires that CAs "MUST NOT issue a certificate unless either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certificate Policy or Certification Practices Statement applies."
 For issuances conforming to these Baseline Requirements, CAs MUST NOT rely on any exceptions specified in their CP or CPS unless they are one of the following: